enviodev/docs/docs/HyperSync/hypersync-usage.md

 ### Examples

 We've found most developers have enjoyed learning HyperSync by practical example.
-You will find examples [here](./hypersync-clients.md) in Python, Rust and NodeJs in each section.
+You will find examples [here](./hypersync-clients.md) in Python, Rust, and NodeJs in each section.

 ### Queries

 Using HyperSync primarily revolves around successfully constructing and then executing queries.
 Queries allow you to essentially filter for blocks, logs, transactions and traces.
-Hovering over types in your IDE will allow you to see all exhaustive options in order to construct a appropriate query.
+Hovering over types in your IDE will allow you to see all exhaustive options in order to construct an appropriate query.

 ```python
 class Query(